glassroom/heinsen_routing/README.md

 Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf)" (Heinsen, 2019) in PyTorch.
 This learning algorithm, _without change_, achieves state-of-the-art results in two domains, vision and language.

-For example, a capsule network using this algorithm achieves greater accuracy on smallNORB than [Hinton et al. (2018)](https://ai.google/research/pubs/pub46653)'s capsule network, but uses _fewer parameters_ and requires _an order of magnitude fewer epochs to train_.
+For example, a capsule network using this algorithm achieves new state-of-the-art accuracy on smallNORB, outperforming [Hinton et al. (2018)](https://ai.google/research/pubs/pub46653)'s capsule network, using _fewer parameters_ and requiring _an order of magnitude less training_.

 Try it on your data!